ed-george/KantoBOT/README.md

   - Have the bot respond
   - Check coding for no conflictions!

-2) Generate Ideas with Team for Improvements
+2) Generate Ideas with Team for Improvements\n
 3) Contact Drew Mitchell for Sprites Use (optional) http://randompokemon.com/